SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![Deploy Workload](./images/2.png)

-4. Select or drop the `redis-deployment.yaml` file from step 1 into the box and click `Deploy`.
+1. Select or drop the `redis-deployment.yaml` file into the box and click `Deploy`.

 ![Deploy Redis](./images/3.png)

-5. Back in the `Overview` page, you should now see 2/2 successful Deployments and Pods.
+5. Back in the `Overview` page, you should now see `2/2` successful Deployments and Pods.
 This means the Redis cache was successfully deployed and is ready to be used.

 ![Check Deployment](./images/4.png)